 Want something a little more spirited?
 Head out of town a mile or so to the Green Lite Restaurant & Lounge at 1221 Bruesselles Street.
 Separate lounge and dining rooms serve great steaks and seafood.
 Their haddock with lemon pepper seasoning was super tasty and was accompanied by a soup and salad bar.
 The lounge features two pool tables, darts and live music with karaoke.

-For more outdoor activities, head west to Ridgway for chainsaw carved animals or head east for live elk viewing in Benezette Township– home of east of the Rockies.
+For more outdoor activities, head west to Ridgway foror head east for live elk viewing in Benezette Township– home of east of the Rockies.